How to Add Notes to a Property (Internal vs Buyer-Visible)

 - Accuracy check:

-Buyer-visible notes should be fact-checked and defensible.
+Ensure buyer-visible notes are fact-checked and defensible.
 Assume they may be reread later.

 - System habit: